Transgender disenfranchisement in the United States

-Transgender disenfranchisement is the prevention by bureaucratic, institutional and social barriers, of transgender individuals from voting or participating in other aspects of civic life.
-Transgender people may be disenfranchised if the sex indicated on their identification documents (which some states require voters to provide) does not match their gender presentation, and they may be unable to update necessary identity documents because some governments require individuals to undergo sex reassignment surgery first, which many cannot afford, are not medical candidates for, or do not want.
+Transgender disenfranchisement is the prevention by bureaucratic, institutional and social barriers, of transgender individuals from voting, or participating in other aspects of civic life.
+Transgender people may be disenfranchised if the sex indicated on their identification documents (which some states require voters to provide) does not match their gender, and they may be unable to update necessary identity documents because some governments require individuals to undergo gender-affirming surgery first, which many cannot afford, are not medical candidates for, or do not want.
+Persecution of transgender people escalated under the second Trump administration, including attempts to restrict trans people's travel documents.

-Transgender individuals identifying outside the gender binary of male and female (non-binary) are even more frequently disenfranchised.
-This may be due to a lack of legal recognition for other genders, high fees, complex legal processes, and requirements for medical transition steps that many non-binary individuals cannot have or do not want especially since many such medical procedures are specifically for binary transgender individuals (such as sex reassignment surgery).

 Obtaining and updating documents

 The National Gay and Lesbian Task Force's 2011 National Transgender Discrimination Survey finds that only 21% of people who identify as transgender have been able to update all of their IDs and records to reflect their gender; 33% have not updated any IDs.
 A 2018 study found that 78,300 transgender people in just eight U.S. states might be disenfranchised because of photo ID laws.

 There are bureaucratic as well as social obstacles to updating identification documents.
 Many policies were enacted at a time when it was assumed that in order for transition from one gender to another to be complete, a person had to undergo sex reassignment surgery.
 However, modern health experts' current understanding is that transitions are an individualized process that can involve a variety of steps, sometimes involving surgery, but often not.

 As of 2019, GLAD is running the "Pop-Up ID Project," which provides free legal representation to transgender residents of the six New England states for the purpose of updating their documents.